djurnamn/js-template-engine/README.md

 # JS Template Engine

-A dynamic templating engine that translates JavaScript or JSON data into structured templates across multiple languages.
+A dynamic templating engine that translates TypeScript/JavaScript or JSON data into structured templates across multiple languages.
 At its core this tool generates HTML templates, but the concept is modular and can be extended to render templates for any framework or templating language imaginable.

 ## Features

+- **TypeScript Support**: Full TypeScript support with comprehensive type definitions and type safety
-- Ideal for UI libraries: Maintain one single source of truth and avoid double maintaining different language variations of your components.
+- **Ideal for UI libraries**: Maintain one single source of truth and avoid double maintaining different language variations of your components
-- Customizable: Does it not yet support your templating language of choice?
-The abstract logic allows you to create and use your own extensions.
+- **Customizable**: Does it not yet support your templating language of choice?
+The abstract logic allows you to create and use your own extensions
-- Native Extensions: There's a growing ecosystem of extensions, i.e. React to generate JSX components and BEM to enforce consistent class naming.
+- **Native Extensions**: There's a growing ecosystem of extensions, i.e. React to generate JSX components and BEM to enforce consistent class naming
-- CLI Interface: A convenient CLI tool that can both process single JSON files and traverse through nested folder structures from the command line.
+- **CLI Interface**: A convenient CLI tool that can both process single JSON files and traverse through nested folder structures from the command line
-- Flexible Configuration: Customize the output directory, apply framework-specific extensions, and more through CLI options or configuration files.
+- **Flexible Configuration**: Customize the output directory, apply framework-specific extensions, and more through CLI options or configuration files

 ## Installation